Aleman-Z/CorticoHippocampal/Cross_Frequency/README.md

 *Fieldtrip function used to perform CFC analysis.
 Methods: coh, plv, mvl and mi *

 * **pchannel.m:**
-*Extracts ripples of a specific region from p.*
+*Extracts ripples of a specific brain region from p.*

 * **crossfreq_single.m:**
 *Extracts High and Low frequencies spectrums of a region to be used in further CFC analysis.*